Addressing Climate Change

 In the 1.5°C scenario, impacts of the transition to a decarbonized society are expected, such as the introduction of carbon taxes and regulations on the use of fossil fuels.
 Risks to our business included an increase in operating costs due to the introduction of carbon pricing (carbon taxes and emissions trading schemes), an increase in the cost of complying with plastics regulations in the toy business, and an increase in procurement costs due to soaring raw materials prices.
 On the other hand, opportunities included increased productivity through improvements in energy-conservation technologies and acquiring new customers by providing environmentally friendly content.

-To mitigate risks, we are working to introduce renewable energy such as solar power generation and reduce power consumption at amusement facilities and live event venues, as well as promote eco-driving activities and introduce low-emission vehicles in logistics divisions.
-In response to plastics regulations and soaring raw materials prices, we are not only using recycled materials, but also developing resource-saving products (capsule-less Gashapon, Eco-Amusement products, and Eco Medal certified products) and taking other initiatives to reduce the amount of plastics used through innovative product designs.
-We will continue to promote initiatives to reduce our greenhouse gas emissions and plastics consumption.
+In order to address these issues, we are, for example, working to introduce renewable energy such as solar power generation and reduce power consumption at amusement facilities and live event venues, as well as promote eco-driving activities and introduce low-emission vehicles in logistics divisions.
+In response to plastics regulations and soaring raw materials prices, we are not only using recycled materials, but also introducing substitute materials and developing resource-saving products (capsule-less Gashapon, Eco-Amusement products, and Eco Medal certified products) and taking other initiatives to reduce the amount of plastics used through innovative product designs.
+Details of each measure can be found on the “Our Initiatives” page.

 4°C scenario